Operator Scope of Action:

 The contains operator may also be used with both sets and lists, in which case it tests for set membership, i.e. matching to complete individual values rather than part of values.
 Thus:

-The left-hand argument may also be a literal list:
+The chained list may also be a literal list:

 Testing "does not contain"